Jefferson-Bantawig/RetroRides-Car-Rental/README.md

   - In order to conserve space, the "Page" and "Support" section of the footer is nested inside a clickable dropdown list.
   - A chevron icon is placed with the dropdown list to make it intuitive for the user, and provides visual cue for a dropdown button.
   - In bigger screens, the drop down button is disabled, chevron icon disappears and the whole content of the footer page is on display.

+## Services Page
+  - Provides boxes of information about the services Retro Rides has to offer.
+  - Gives the types of packages Retro Rides caters, and highlights what separates it from other rental sites.
+  - The "Our services" section which is also in the home page, can be seen here, as it falls under the "services" section of the website.
+  ### User Goal:
+    - Get Information of the services the site provides.
+    - Find out what sets Retro Rides apart from others.
+  ### Website Goal:
+    - To provide easy access to necessary information.
+    - Highlight the qualities that makes us different.
+    - Grab the users attention with pleasing style and design.

+## Help Page
+  - Gives